One of the most basic ingredients in beer is grain. Grain is what breaks down into sugar that yeast feeds on.

-Barley Crusher W/ 15 Lb.-Capacity Hopper Review
+#4 Barley Crusher With 15 Lb Capacity Hopper

 The rollers are made of steel and are intentionally designed to pull grain through while you turn the crank.

 All you have to do is attach an electric drill and then start turning out multiple pounds a minute.
-This output is supported by an very larger hopper that can hold up to about 15 pounds of grain.
+This output is supported by a very larger hopper that can hold up to about 15 pounds of content.

-- Automatic or Manual
+- Automatic or manual

 - Attachable 5-gallon bucket

-- Very Large Hopper
+- Very large hopper

-- Wooden Mount
+- Wooden mount